Skip to main content

 • Method 2: In the RapidPipeline Cloud App, start a new empty Preset by clicking on Create Preset.
 This starts with nothing but the minimal Export setting.
 Open the new preset by clicking the down arrow on the left, then choose exactly which settings you wish to include.
 Make sure to click the green Save button when you're finished editing!

-• Method 3: Use the Blender Add-on in Expert Mode, and change your desired settings.
+• Method 3: Use the Blender Add-on in Expert Mode, then change your desired settings.

 Learn About Each Setting